 Thai MRV collaboration

-TGEIS will be a critical asset to climate action in Thailand.
-It will support robust and clear national inventory system governance and institutional arrangements.
+TGEIS is a critical asset to climate action in Thailand.
+It supports robust and clear national inventory system governance and institutional arrangements.
 It is designed to produce timely, high quality and transparent greenhouse gas emissions data.
 TGEIS also advances Thailand’s economic modernisation agenda, Thailand 4.0.